NJI and Freedman International Launch New Virtual Production Guide for Global Marketers

 About NJI

 NJI solves complex public affairs challenges with fully orchestrated, elegantly crafted content.
-Headquartered in Washington, D.C., with offices in London and Singapore, NJI is a certified LGBT-owned company and certified veteran employer.
+Headquartered in Washington, D.C., with offices in London and Singapore, NJI is a certified veteran employer.
 Learn more at www.njimedia.com or contact Lisa Filgas at [email protected].

 About Freedman International